MyBitsStudio/sol-rpc-basic/README.md

 > getSignaturesForAddress (JsonArray) - A list of signatures associated with the address
 > getTokenAccountsByOwnerAndProgram (JsonArray) - A list of accounts by owner and specified program
 > getTokenLargestAccounts (JsonArray) - A list of the highest holders of the mint
-> getTransaction (JsonObject ) - Retrieves information about the transaction
 > requestAirdrop (string) - Transaction signature of Airdrop
 > ```
 >